Frequently Asked Questions

 Are Squabble decisions final?

-The Squabble process is identical to the process that would occur if you attempted to fill out and deliver paperwork to Small Claims Court – only it’s all done through your phone.
-If you were to settle your dispute through a mediator in court, you would sign a settlement agreement that would be nearly identical to the Squabble Settlement Agreement™ (SSA).
-These agreements are fully enforceable under the laws of your jurisdiction.
+Actually, the Squabble process is identical to that which would encounter if you attempted to figure out the process alone – only it’s all done through your phone.
+If you were to file appropriate paperwork and arrive in court, the judge would make you try to work things out with a mediator, and you would sign a settlement agreement that would be nearly identical to the Squabble Settlement Agreement™ (SSA).
+With Squabble, your mediation and payment process is 100% digital and all SSAs are fully enforceable under the laws of your jurisdiction.

 What happens during the Squabble process?